alexpolonsky/doswah.com/_posts/2014-06-07-the-fault-in-our-stars.md

 ![MoviePoster]({{ site.url }}/images/TFIOS/fault-in-our-stars-poster.jpg)
 {: .image-pull-left}
 <br>
-I recently watched the Josh Boone directed *The Fault In Our Stars* with my friends on opening night and I decided to write a review and discussison.
-If you plan to watch the film with no knowledge about it, do not read on.
+I recently watched the *The Fault In Our Stars* with my friends on opening night and I decided to write a my reactions.
 The film stars Shailene Woodley and Ansel Elgort as the teenage duo Hazel Lancaster and Augustus (Gus) Waters.
 This highly anticipated book-to-film adaptation is a fresh installment that stands out in a plethora of romantic dramas over the years.
 One thing is for sure, the film's tagline lives up it's name.
 This definitely *one sick love story.*

-**Warning:** Spoilers from the film ahead!
+**Warning:** There are spoilers from the film! *Do not* read on if you plan to watch the movie without knowing about the story.
+If you do read on, please share your comments with me at the bottom.
 {: .notice}

 ## Review